ghajba/wp-editor/README.md

 Feel free to create issues and change requests.

-The application looks for the configuration file (containing wordpress endpoint, username, password) in your home folder under the name *wpedit.conf*.
+The application looks for the configuration file (containing wordpress endpoint, username, password and optional proxy configuration) in your home folder under the name *wpedit.conf*.
 Optionally you can provide it per commandline argument.

 ## Usage